RafaelCenzano/heroku-pinger/README.md

 Simple program that sends GET requests to website to keep it online.
 Also will add ways to make checks and make sure that your paths are functioning properly.

-### Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Setup

 Clone the repository and enter it